 During your days at sea, learn about the fascinating history of Antarctic exploration, as well as the flora, fauna, and geology of the region.
 Your naturalists help identify the seabirds that follow the ship.

 Located south of the New Zealand mainland in the remote Southern Ocean, the wild and beautiful Sub-Antarctic Islands are home to abundant and unique wildlife, with many species of birds, plants and invertebrates found nowhere else in the world.
-On these days the plan is to visit Macquarie Island or Macca, as it is affectionately known.
-Macca is home to a large variety of wildlife, including thousands of seals and millions of penguins, and has been designated a World Heritage Site.
-Four species of penguins breed on Macca.
+On these days the plan is to visit Macquarie Island, a World Heritage site and home to a large variety of wildlife, including thousands of seals and millions of penguins.
+Four species of penguin breed here.
 The endemic royal penguin has a population estimated at 850,000.
-Gentoo and southern rockhopper penguins also breed there.
+Gentoo and southern rockhopper penguins also breed here.
 And imagine landing on a single beach with 100,000 pairs of king penguins, the third largest such colony in the world!

 With whales beneath and birds above, head up to the bridge to spot marine life and watch the calm business of navigation.
 Or spend these days enjoying the ship’s spa, yoga room, and fitness center.
 Take some time to browse the library or play a board game in the glass-enclosed observation lounge.
 And listen to a variety of engaging talks from your staff, including photo talks from the National Geographic photographer.